McDonnell Douglas F-4 Phantom II in Australian service: Acquisition

+Delivery

 The RAAF's Phantoms were delivered soon after the lease agreement was completed.
 Australian pilots and navigators from the two units that were to operate the aircraft, No. 1 and No. 6 Squadrons, began to arrive in the United States for conversion training in July 1970.
 Most of this training was provided by the 4530th Tactical Training Squadron, 1st Tactical Fighter Wing, at MacDill Air Force Base in Florida, and involved 32 hours of flying.
 USAF personnel were also posted to RAAF Base Amberley in Queensland, where the F-4Es were to be based, to train Australian ground crew.
 The Australian Phantoms were diverted from USAF orders and were brand new.
 The RAAF accepted all 24 aircraft in September 1970, and they were subsequently ferried to Amberley in four groups of six aircraft; the first three groups arrived on 14, 19 and 26 September, and the final group arrived on 3 October.
 The Phantom was allocated the RAAF serial number prefix "A69", but this was never applied to the aircraft, and they retained their USAF serials.

 The Phantom represented a significant improvement to the RAAF's ground attack capabilities.
 The F-4Es were more technologically advanced than the Canberra, as they could fly at supersonic speeds, were equipped with air-to-air radar and missiles, and had an inertial navigation system, ground-attack computer and a cannon.
 The Phantoms were capable of operating in several roles; the RAAF primarily used them as strike aircraft.
 This role was selected to prepare aircrew to operate F-111s, and most training exercises were focused on tasks that the F-111s would also be able to perform.

 Aircrew training using the F-4Es began three days after the aircraft first arrived at Amberley.
 The aircraft were initially operated as a pool controlled by No. 82 Wing (the parent headquarters for No. 1 and No. 6 Squadrons) and were allocated between the two squadrons only after all the Phantoms, aircrew and ground crew had arrived in Australia.
 The training program gradually increased in complexity, with night flying beginning in October, practice-bombing sorties commencing in late November and air-to-air sorties being flown from January 1971.
 Ground attack missions were practiced from February 1971, and in June that year the Phantoms began dropping live bombs during exercises.
 The introduction of several of the aircraft into service was delayed by an initial shortage of spare parts, but all were operational by the end of 1970.